simongoricar/euphony/README.md

   | [other files (again, whichever types/names you allow in the validation configuration) ...]
 ```

-Any other structure will almost certainly fail.
+Any other structure will almost certainly fail with `euphony`.

 ## 2. Installation
 Prerequisites for installation:
 - [Rust](https://www.rust-lang.org/),
 - a [copy of ffmpeg](https://ffmpeg.org/) binaries ([Windows builds](https://www.gyan.dev/ffmpeg/builds/)).

-Clone (or download) the repository to your local machine, then move into the directory of the project and:
+Clone (or download) the repository to your local machine, then move into the directory of the project and do the following:
-- Windows: run the `./install-euphony.ps1` PowerShell script to compile the project and copy the required files into the `bin` directory,
+- on Windows, run the `./install-euphony.ps1` PowerShell script to compile the project and copy the required files into the `bin` directory,
-- Other: run `cargo build --release` to compile the project, after which you'll have to get the binary
+- otherwise, run `cargo build --release` to compile the project, after which you'll have to get the binary
-  from `./target/release/euphony.exe` and copy it to a place of your choosing.
+  from `./target/release/euphony.exe` and copy it (and the configuration file) to a place of your choosing.

 ## 3. Preparation
 Before running the binary you've built in the previous step, make sure you have the `configuration.TEMPLATE.toml` handy.
-If you used the `install-euphony.ps1` script, it will already be prepared.
+If you used the `install-euphony.ps1` script, it will already be prepared in the `bin` directory.
 If you're on a different platform, copy one from the `data` directory.

-**The `configuration.toml` file must be in `./data/configuration.toml` (relative to the binary).** Again, the Windows install script
+The `configuration.toml` file must be in `./data/configuration.toml` (relative to the binary) or explicitly stated with the `--config` option.
-places this automatically (you just need to rename and fill out the file), other platforms will require a manual copy.
+The PowerShell install script places this automatically (you just need to rename and fill out the file), other platforms will require a manual copy.

-Make sure the file name is `configuration.toml`, *carefully read* the explanations in the template and fill out the contents.
+Make sure the file name is `configuration.toml`, *carefully read* the explanations inside and fill out the contents.
-It is mostly about specifying where your libraries reside and what you want to have or forbid in them.
+It is mostly about specifying where ffmpeg is, which files to track, where your libraries reside and what files you want to allow or forbid inside.

+> As an example, let's say I have two separate libraries: a lossy and a lossless one.
+The lossless one has its
+> `allowed_audio_files_by_extension` value set to `["flac"]`, as I don't want any other file types inside.
+The lossy one instead
+> has the value `["mp3"]`, because MP3 is my format of choice for lossy audio for now.
+If I were to place a non-FLAC file inside the
+> lossless library, euphony would flag it for me when I tried to run `euphony validate-all`.

 Next, **extract the portable copy of ffmpeg** that was mentioned above.
 Again, unless you know how this works,
 it should be just next to the binary in a folder called `tools`.
 Adapt the `tools.ffmpeg.binary` configuration value in the